Reading underserved learners’ applications to grad school: we need to stop failing them

 The students who come to me have read a thousand “how to apply to grad school” blogposts.
 But they’re still confused.
 They’re often putting in tremendous hours of work, only to be steered wrong by careless cues in the copy on old, outdated websites, or misconceptions from their peers.
 No one helps them detangle the personal from the professional.
 No one gives them encouragement.
 Everything they do is framed as their mistake.

 All applicants need to make a case for themselves.
-But vulnerable learners need to translate a wildly different world into something the academy can understand, often before they’ve ever met a scientist.
+But underserved learners need to translate a wildly different world into something the academy can understand, often before they’ve ever met a scientist.

 Most of all, I’m struck over and over by the huge difference in the way these learners can talk about their research plans and skills, versus the way they write about it.
 They’ve never seen someone quantify the evidence in their favor.